 “My third-year workplace experience was the highlight for me.
 This was largely self-directed and gave me the opportunity to apply to any workplace I wanted to see myself in the future, and seek out placement opportunities in my field.
 I took full advantage of this opportunity and really made the most of making connections within the sport and recreation industry.”

 She also appreciates the international opportunities open to AUT students.

 “The AUT Internz programme is life-changing for students.
 AUT is one of the only universities that offers these kinds of international connections to recent graduates, and this opportunity might shape the rest of your career.”

 An unmissable opportunity

 After graduating at the end of 2018, Katrina is now working for Lululemon in Vancouver; an opportunity she got through the AUT Internz International Scholarship Programme.
-After starting at Lululemon as an intern, she was recently offered the role of applied researcher.
+After starting at Lululemon as an intern, she now works in the company’s product management team.